-(1) Dr. Bernard Lown, author of The Lost Art of Healing: Practicing Compassion in Medicine, is the co-founder of the medical organization called International Physicians for the Prevention of Nuclear War, which was awarded the 1985 Nobel Peace Prize.
+(1) The late Dr. Bernard Lown, author of The Lost Art of Healing: Practicing Compassion in Medicine, was the co-founder of the medical organization called International Physicians for the Prevention of Nuclear War, which was awarded the 1985 Nobel Peace Prize.
 He’s also known as a pioneer in research on sudden cardiac death.
 Dr. Lown developed the direct current defibrillator for resuscitating the arrested heart, as well as the cardioverter for correcting disordered heart rhythms.
 I’m a big fan of Dr. Lown’s work and his writing (see my previous articles about him here, here and here).
-But he’s first and foremost a cardiologist who’s been practicing medicine for over 60 years.
+But he’s known first and foremost as a pioneer cardiologist who practiced medicine for over 60 years.

 (2) Dr. Sam Levine is the same doctor who first observed that many patients suffering in mid-heart attack will hold a clenched right fist over the chest to describe their cardiac symptoms.
 This distinctively common reaction is now known by physicians as Levine’s Sign.